aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Wireless Wave Safety/readme.md

 ### Safety usage of the smart devices provied below

 The smart safety & health solutions available below, are for the kind of wireless agression that behave like ripples in a pond.
-For instance Wireless electromagentic radios, including tose found on smartphones, tablets, wifi routers at home, and many more.
+For instance Wireless electromagentic radios, including tose found on smartphones, tablets, wifi routers at home, and many more. (except those with "5G" technologies)

 **Are not able to detect wireless[1] targeted to a person's body and individual.
 For instance using some kind of beam forming device or technologies**.